Posted on March 09, 2023

-Queen’s University is launching a pathway to further broaden horizons and welcome new students to its engineering community.
+Queen’s University is launching a pathway to further broaden their horizons and welcome new students to its engineering community.

-The Queen’s Engineering Bridge provides graduates from engineering technology programs at partner community colleges the opportunity to join Queen’s Engineering in the Department of Civil Engineering or the Robert M. Buchan Department of Mining.
+The Queen’s Engineering Bridge, a new initiative at Queen’s, will give college engineering technology graduates the opportunity to join Queen’s Engineering in its Department of Civil Engineering or the Robert M. Buchan Department of Mining.
+Pathway agreements are in place or presently being finalized with Algonquin, Cambrian, Mohawk, Seneca and St. Lawrence College.

 “We’re happy to be able to increase the opportunity for Ontario's technology students to complement their diplomas with an accredited engineering degree from Queen’s University," says Brian Frank, the Dupont Chair in Engineering Education Research and Development at Queen’s, and a principal architect of the bridging process.